-In light of the stressful environment in which this class is taking place, there are a few accommodations added to this course: quizzes are open-note, the lowest quiz and discussion grade will be dropped, and 3pts of extra credit are available.
+In light of the stressful environment in which this class is taking place, there are a few accommodations added to this course: quizzes are open-note, the lowest quiz and discussion grade will be dropped, 3.6pts of low-pressure points are available, and 3pts of extra credit are available.
 Students should not expect or ask for quarantine-specific accommodations in addition to these.
-This course, despite the added hurtles, must be equivalent in rigor and scope as those given in previous quarters.
+This course, despite the added hurtles, must be equivalent in rigor and scope as those given in previous semesters.